Albuquerque

 FAQ

-- What should tourists avoid in Albuquerque?
-Tourists should generally avoid walking alone through poorly lit or isolated areas at night.
-It’s also wise to stay away from known drug activity zones, which can be identified by local authorities on their websites.
+• What should tourists avoid in Albuquerque?
+Tourists should generally avoid venturing into poorly lit or isolated areas, especially at night.
+It's also wise to steer clear of any known high-crime neighborhoods unless you're accompanied by locals familiar with the area.